+'''

-Computer Configuration\Policies\Administrative Templates\Windows Components\Windows Update\No auto-restart with logged on users for scheduled automatic updates installations
+Computer Configuration\Policies\Administrative Templates\Windows

+Components\Windows Update\No auto-restart with logged on users for scheduled

+automatic updates installations

+'''

-Note: This Group Policy path is provided by the Group Policy template WindowsUpdate.admx/adml that is included with all versions of the Microsoft Windows Administrative Templates.
+WindowsUpdate.admx/adml that is included with all versions of the Microsoft Windows Administrative Templates.

 Note #2: In older Microsoft Windows Administrative Templates, this setting was initially named No auto-restart for scheduled Automatic Updates installations, but it was renamed starting with the Windows 7 & Server 2008 R2 Administrative Templates.